EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 Scope
 -----

-The scope of the OHS Codex is to provide a framework to embrace different tools and methods that can enhance OHS data generation, analyses and interpretation.
-Currently, it is structured according to five core principles that were jointly defined by the OHS Codex curation board as critical for achieving this objective.
-The OHS Codex framework has the potential to be expanded by more principles in the future in case the scope / objective is broadened.
+The scope of the OHS Codex/KIP is to provide a framework to embrace different tools and methods that can enhance OHS data generation, analyses and interpretation.
+Currently, it is structured according to five core principles that were jointly defined by the OHS Codex/KIP curation board as critical for achieving this objective.
+The OHS Codex/KIP framework has the potential to be expanded by more principles in the future in case the scope / objective is broadened.
 In this case the OHS Codex could become a comprehensive hub of tools for OHS improvement.